Dexamethasone intravitreal implant

 an unusual or allergic reaction to dexamethasone, corticosteroids, other medicines, foods, dyes, or preservatives

 pregnant or trying to get pregnant

 What should I watch for while using this medicine?

 Visit your doctor or health care professional for regular checks on your progress.
 You will need to have regular eye exams after your procedure.

-Make sure to follow all of the instructions given to you by your health care provider for after your procedure.
+Make sure to follow all of the instructions given to you by your health care provider after your procedure.
 Because you may have blurred vision or a temporary change in vision after the procedure, follow all directions regarding driving or operating machinery.